 With this road map in hand, we can take a stroll through the state space of a spatiotemporally turbulent flow.
 Like many dynamical narratives, this might turn into a long trek through unfamiliar landscapes with many landmarks of local interest.
 It is amazing that such a promenade is possible even in 10^5 dimensions.
-But a detailed road map is a necessary prerequisite for solving at least three of your outstanding problems: (a) uncovering the interrelations between (in principle infinite number of) unstable invariant solutions of a turbulent flow, (b) a partition section 4.8 of state space is a needed for a systematic exploration of turbulent dynamics, and (c) linear stability eigenvectors and their unstable-manifold continuations will be needed to control and chaperon a given spatiotemporal state to a desired target state.
+But a detailed road map is a necessary prerequisite for solving at least three of your outstanding problems: (a) uncovering the interrelations between (in principle infinite number of) unstable invariant solutions of a turbulent flow, (b) a partition of state space (symbolic dynamics) is a needed for a systematic exploration of turbulent dynamics, and (c) linear stability eigenvectors and their unstable-manifold continuations will be needed to control and chaperon a given spatiotemporal state to a desired target state.

 In summary, when dealing with spatiotemporally extended systems, you'll need dual vision - you will have to think both in the configuration space, and in the state space.
-We will return to how this works in sect.
-30.5.